 In a world that is centered on speed and convenience, we want to offer high quality and deeply meaningful training opportunities that will help equip families for adoption and serve all kinds of adoptive and foster families.
 Training should be more than just recieving information; it is connecting with others and allowing stories, relationships, experiences, as well as information to encourage and equip us for the adventure of adoption.

 The Sparrow Fund seeks to hold training events regularly.
 We look to partner with other organizations and adoption professionals to offer valuable tools and information as well as provide opportunities to connect with other families.

 We are able to offer training and support to families at a very low cost because of the support of others.
 Through varied levels of sponsorships, we are able to fund our training programs as well as promote businesses who support adoption and adoptive families.
 If you are interested in sponsoring an upcoming event, please contact us to learn more.

 The team supporting The Sparrow Fund count it a privilege to speak to small or large groups to both encourage and challenge parents.
-Team members have presented at various events including a full-day training for the Cecil County Foster Care Association, the Northeast Adoption Summit, women’s events for audiences both within and outside the adoption community, and various conferences and retreats.
+Team members have presented at various events including the Cecil County Foster Care Association, the Northeast Adoption Summit, the MidAtlantic Orphan Care Coalition Summit, women’s events for audiences both within and outside the adoption community, and various conferences and retreats.
 While we are always expanding what we are able to offer, previously presented content has included the following:

 Connecting While Correcting (for a general audience or within the adoption community) – Kelly Raudenbush (based in Philadelphia, Pennsylvania)